Barstool Sports: Content and audience

 Barstool was described as the "Bible of Bro Culture" and a must-read for the "dude zeitgeist" for its committed audience of young men, primarily in the 18–35 age demographic, who felt disenfranchised by the mainstream media.
 Portnoy described the site's topics in 2011 as "sports/smut".
 The site contains a mixture of podcasts, blogs, and video series featuring company staff in what has been described as "a sort of online reality show: Every office argument and personal-life development was written up and fed to a growing legion of 'Stoolies'."
 The site is popular among professional athletes as well.
 Logan Couture claimed that a quarter of players in the NHL read Barstool.

 According to The Daily Beast, Barstool has a culture of reposting content from independent content creators without attribution.
 In March 2019, Barstool was accused by comedian Miel Bredouw of having reposted one of her videos to the site's Twitter account without attribution.
 After Bredouw eventually refused to rescind her complaint in exchange for $2,000, Barstool filed a counter-claim asking Twitter to reinstate the video, alleging that the take-down was an error.
 Following the dispute, data from Social Blade revealed that on March 6, 2019, Barstool deleted over 60,000 posts from its Twitter account and 1,000 posts from its Instagram account.

 Brands

-Barstool owns Old Row, a sports blog it bought in 2016, and the company also operates Rough N Rowdy, an amateur wrestling contest.
-Barstool also owns several food and beverage brands including Pink Whitney and Stella Blue Coffee, as well as several failed food and beverage brands that it no longer (or barely) operates such as Pirate Water and Big Deal Brewing.
+Barstool owns Old Row, a sports blog it bought in 2016, and the company also operates Rough N Rowdy, an amateur boxing contest.
+Barstool also owns several food and beverage brands including Pink Whitney, Pardon My Cheesesteak, and Stella Blue Coffee, as well as several failed food and beverage brands that it no longer (or barely) operates such as Pirate Water and Big Deal Brewing.